-- 1.1 The objective of this Policy is to: - (a) Enhance the collection of rates in arrears, - (b) Enable Council to act fairly and reasonably in cases where penalties have been incurred due to circumstances beyond the ratepayer's control.
+- 1.1 The objective of this Policy is to: - (a) Enhance the collection of rates in arrears; and - (b) Enable Council to act fairly and reasonably in cases where penalties have been incurred due to circumstances beyond the ratepayer's control. - 1.2 This Policy targets the following community outcome contained in Council's Wellbeing Framework: - (a) Our local communities are thriving and enabled to pursue their aspirations. - 1.3 This Policy targets the following goal contained in Council's Wellbeing Framework: - (a) Council encourages initiatives that promote social connection and self-determination.